-If the front brake lever or brake pedal freeplay does not feel within the normal range while riding, check the brake pads.
-If they are not worn beyond the recommended limit (page 85), there is probably air in the brake system.
+If the front brake lever freeplay does not feel within the normal range while riding, check the brake pads.
+If they are not worn beyond the recommended limit (page 87), there is probably air in the brake system.
 See your dealer to have the air bled from the system.